Poland

 • 4% - no more than once a year.

-The main gambling audience in Poland is men aged 35-44 years.
-13%-24% of them are played several times a month.
+The main audience of gambling in Poland is. men aged 35-44.
+13%-24% of them play a few times a month.

 What motivates players to bet: